After you apply / your offer

 If you have been made an offer of study, and due to unforeseen circumstances you cannot attend at the start of your course, you may ask to defer your place to the next admission point.

-To request a deferral you should contact us through the portal's new applicant area.
-Please note that a change of start date is at the discretion of your supervisors and Director of Postgraduate Studies.
+To request a deferral, you should contact us through the portal's new applicant area.
+Please note that a change of start date is at the discretion of your supervisors and Director of Doctoral Studies.
 It is not automatically given and you may be asked to apply again.

 Normally applicants are only permitted to defer their start date a maximum of two times.